rothskeller/packet-shell/README.md

 and `.DR.txt` or `.RR.txt` extensions, respectively.
 No symbolic links with remote message IDs are created for them.

-Settings for the incident or activation (see “Set Command” above) are stored in the file `packet.conf`, in JSON format.
+Settings for the incident or activation (see “Configure Command” above) are stored in the file `packet.conf`, in JSON format.
 Some settings that are likely to be the same for all incidents are also stored in `$HOME/.packet` and used to seed the settings for new incidents.

 If an ICS-309 form has been generated, it is stored in CSV format in `ics309.csv`, and in PDF format in `ics309.pdf`.
 No ICS-309 forms are generated